Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

-On the other hand, the Eqs. (\ref{BayesForm_3}, \ref{BayesForm_4}) show, at a careful investigation, that at the assumed presence of the background any main prior equal to any negative power of $s$ (thus infinite at $s = 0$) results in the infinite posterior probability density at $s = 0$.
-Forbidding these strange posteriors means forbidding such priors, which gives an additional argument for the use of the uniform main prior (c.f. \S 6.30 in Ref. \cite{Kendall_2B}).
+These equations also show, on careful investigation, that in the assumed presence of the background any prior $\pi(s)$ equal to any negative power of $s$ (thus infinite at $s = 0$) results in the infinite posterior probability density at $s = 0$.
+Forbidding these strange posteriors means forbidding such priors, which gives an additional argument for the use of the uniform main prior (c.f. \S 6.30 of Ref. \cite{Kendall_2B}).